-Celebrating its 20th anniversary, Noble REMC Operation Round Up has given back more than $900,000 into local communities, benefiting numerous organizations in our service territory.
+Since its inception two decades ago, Noble REMC Operation Round Up has given back more than $900,000 into local communities, benefiting numerous organizations in our service territory.

 Nonprofit, community-based organizations and school corporations serving the general area of our service territory, primarily Noble and DeKalb counties, are eligible to apply for grants for a project or service.
 Bylaws prohibit funding a grant above $5,000.